bitemyapp/teef/posts/2014-03-25-when-nested-io-actions-are-wanted.md

 title: Mutable closures in Haskell and nested IO
 ---

-In my [last post](/posts/2014-03-24-monads-bind-join-actions.html), I described IO (IO ()) as being a sign you might've made a mistake.
-I stand by this assertion, but there's a pattern (which if you've used Common Lisp, have surely seen before) which involves using a closed-over mutable reference for things like counters.
+In my [last post](/posts/2014-03-24-monads-bind-join-actions.html), I described IO (IO ()) as being a sign you might've made a mistake unless you knew it was what you wanted.
+There's are patterns which involve using a closed-over mutable reference for things like counters.
+This naturally leads to nested IO actions.

 Note for the new Haskell users: if you think you need this, you're wrong.
 You don't.
 There's probably a better way to do what you want.
 This is evil for evil's sake.